umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Editing-Existing-Content/index.md

 2. When you have located the page, you want to ***edit*** and clicked onto it.

 You will be presented with the content of the page (if there is any).
-This content will be in the middle of the page (see image) the content is everything inside the red box, in this case there is three kinds of content.
+This content will be in the middle of the page (see image).
+The content is everything inside the red box.
+On this page there are three kinds of fields for content.
 - A text box for the title.
 - A media picker for the image.
 - A rich text editor.